 With or without a DBMS there is one major disadvantage to the way the files are set up in many ACDSs.
-In at least 9 cases, statistical packages cannot be run directly against the ACDS files (SDCI, 3.12); this is unavoidable as, in general, statistical packages cannot be run against DBMS files or files with variable length records.
+In at least 9 cases, statistical packages cannot be run directly against the ACDS files (SDCI, 3.12); this is unavoidable as, in most systems, statistical packages cannot be run against DBMS files or files with variable length records.
 Several systems get around this problem by creating an extract file at regular intervals for use with statistical packages.
-The same problem also exists for historical files in at least 8 cases (SDCI, 3.12).
-In this instance, the problem is more important because the primary use for historical data is in statistical analysis and reporting.
+The same problem also exists for historical files in at least 8 cases (SDCI, 3.12); it is a significant problem because the primary use for historical data is in statistical analysis and reporting.
 For 10 out of 12 agencies responding, historical data are not structured so that statistics and trend data can be easily obtained (SDCI, 3.11(E)), and historical data are aggregated in only 3 of 17 systems (SDCI, 3.11(F)).
 It would be beneficial for agencies to give more attention to the design of their history file when planning their ACDS.